-4.2 No player or spectator shall handle, alter or withdraw any card used in the game, except as expressly permitted by these rules, and no dealer or other person shall permit a player or spectator to do so.
-The dealer shall at all times deal the cards.
+4.2 No player or spectator shall handle, alter or withdraw any card used in the game, except as expressly permitted by these rules, and no Dealer or other person shall permit a player or spectator to do so.
+The Dealer shall at all times deal the cards.

 5.0 Wagers

-5.1 Before the first card is dealt in a Round, each player shall make a wager against the dealer which shall:
+5.1 Before the first card is dealt in a Round, each player shall make a wager against the Dealer which shall:

-win if the player’s point total is 21 or less and the dealer’s exceeds 21;
+win if the player’s point total is 21 or less and the Dealer’s exceeds 21;

-win if the player’s point total exceeds the dealer’s without either exceeding 21;
+win if the player’s point total exceeds the Dealer’s without either exceeding 21;

-win if the player has a Blackjack and the dealer has achieved a point total of 21 without achieving a Blackjack;
+win if the player has a Blackjack and the Dealer has achieved a point total of 21 without achieving a Blackjack;

-lose if the dealer has a Blackjack and the player has achieved a point total of 21 either in more than 2 cards or in 2 cards without achieving a Blackjack;
+lose if the Dealer has a Blackjack and the player has achieved a point total of 21 either in more than 2 cards or in 2 cards without achieving a Blackjack;

-except as provided in subparagraphs (c) and (d), constitute a stand off if the player’s point total is the same as the dealer’s or if the dealer and the player both have a Blackjack;
+except as provided in subparagraphs (c) and (d), constitute a Stand Off if the player’s point total is the same as the Dealer’s or if the Dealer and the player both have a Blackjack;

 lose if the player’s point total exceeds 21;